 Numerous scientific studies show that a Mediterranean-style eating plan can offer widespread health benefits, including increased life expectancy, reduced risk of major chronic disease, and improved quality of life.
 Some research highlights:

-Other Benefits.
-Other studies have shown that the Mediterranean diet is linked to lower incidence of depression and lower risk for type 2 diabetes.
-It also improves blood sugar control more than low-carbohydrate, low-glycemic index, and high-protein diets among people managing diabetes.
+Other Benefits: Other studies have shown that the Mediterranean diet is linked to a lower incidence of depression and lower risk for type 2 diabetes.
+It also improves blood sugar control more than the low-carbohydrate, low-glycemic index, and high-protein diets among people managing diabetes.

 What Foods Are in a Mediterranean Diet?